Skip to main content

 Stories from Today's Classrooms

-By Edited by Maureen Barbieri, Edited by Carol Tateishi
+By Maureen Barbieri, Carol Tateishi

 What exactly does "meeting the challenges" mean in the context of today's classroom?
 Are the challenges teachers face today significantly different from those when we were in school?
 Maureen Barbieri and Carol Tateishi think so.
 The teacher accounts that they have collected here represent the hard, sometimes frustrating, always inspiring work going on across the country, where, for a variety of reasons, students are less than enthusiastic about learning.